The Psychology Of Copywriting: Understanding How People Think And Act

 The eye is drawn to different.
 If nothing ever changes and the same templates, words, expressions, images, etc. are used it is so easy for them to scroll on by.
 This includes your own sales pages, website pages, social media bios, etc.

-Keep track of what is working and what isn't and make tweaks.
-If something didn't work change it up.
-Even something small like changing the main image or your header/subject line could be enough to capture someone's interest and make the sale.
+Keep track of what is working and what isn't, and make tweaks.
+If something didn't work, change it up.
+Even something small, like changing the main image or your header/subject line, could be enough to capture someone's interest and make the sale.

 2. Prime them with emotional words before your offer

 Here's the thing...
 Whether someone admits it or not, we are emotional beings.
 We make decisions based on how we feel.
 It's not always logical (even if we think it is).
-When you buy something it's often because of how you felt right before or in the moment.
+When you buy something, it's often because of how you felt right before or in the moment.

-When you're selling a product or service using a landing page you have the advantage of being able to build someone up to the sale.
+When you're selling a product or service using a landing page, you have the advantage of being able to build someone up to the sale.
 Every word and image on your sales page gets them closer and closer to a decision to buy.

-If you put your offer towards the bottom and you prime your readers with emotion before presenting your offer so that they are already in an emotional state or feeling something before you say "Okay, time to buy my really cool thing!" the chances of them buying that really cool thing have increased hugely.
-What you want is, by the time they reach the offer they've already made a connection with you, think they are the person who needs what you have (whether you sell mugs or a year-long coaching program) and yearns for the solution you've painted such a beautiful picture of.
-If you check all those boxes and they're feeling all the feels by the time they see your offer (which is the solution they so desperately crave) the decision is super easy for them.
+If you put your offer towards the bottom and you prime your readers with emotion before presenting your offer so that they are already in an emotional state or feeling something before you say, "Okay, time to buy my really cool thing!" the chances of them buying that really cool thing have increased hugely.
+What you want is, by the time they reach the offer, they've already made a connection with you, think they are the person who needs what you have (whether you sell mugs or a year-long coaching program) and yearn for the solution you've painted such a beautiful picture of.
+If you check all those boxes and they're feeling all the feels by the time they see your offer (which is the solution they so desperately crave), the decision is super easy for them.

-3. Get rid of the words 'cost,' 'price' or 'payment.'
+3. Get rid of the words 'cost,' 'price,' or 'payment.'

-Sometimes you can paint the most beautiful picture and then when they make it to your offer they can immediately be snapped back to reality by seeing the word cost.
+Sometimes, you can paint the most beautiful picture, and then when they make it to your offer, they can immediately be snapped back to reality by seeing the word cost.
 Yes, it can actually be a deterrent.

 I'm not saying hide the price.
 Actually, I really don't like people who do that.
 To me, it feels dishonest and can often waste a lot of time.
 First, how do I know that the price you think what you have is worth is what I think what you have is worth?
-Second, maybe it is worth it but I am not in the same category as the people you serve.
+Second, maybe it is worth it, but I am not in the same category as the people you serve.
 'Money mindset' can only go so far if I'm brand new and making $500 a month when I'm faced with a $30k program.
 There are so many other things I might need to do first.

 4. Use recency

-Okay, let's be real, you can spend days and days writing the most beautiful sales page and people will still flip through it scanning just the header and maybe the top section and then probably scroll all the way to your call to action.
-If it's an email they might read more of it, if you've done a good job.
+Okay, let's be real: you can spend days and days writing the most beautiful sales page, and people will still flip through it, scanning just the header and maybe the top section and then probably scroll all the way to your call to action.
+If it's an email, they might read more of it if you've done a good job.

 Knowing this, you need to make sure that the first thing and last thing they see are dynamite.
-If they are they may even go back through your sales page or email (guilty...).
+If they are, they may even go back through your sales page or email (guilty...).

-Put everything you've got into a really good header then spend time tweaking it until it's really dynamic.
+Put everything you've got into a really good header, and then spend time tweaking it until it's really dynamic.
 Then go and invest lots of time into an incredibly compelling call to action.
 Something so good even you want to buy it.
-From there the middle bits will fall into place.
+From there, the middle bits will fall into place.
 But make sure that your start and end are so great that you catch the attention of the person who simply scrolls through to check out the offer.
 Make them want to turn around and read the rest!

 5. Pique curiosity

-Humans are curious creatures and you can use that to your advantage.
+Humans are curious creatures, and you can use that to your advantage.
 You don't need to dish everything all at once.

 Have you ever read one of those spicy fantasy romances?
 You know, the slow-burn ones that take like 300 pages for the main characters to finally kiss?
 Follow their lead.
 A really good and compelling slow-burn spicy novel sucks a reader in so much they can hardly put the book down because they are so desperate for the characters to finally kiss.